Candice Glover: Season 12

-Music Speaks and upcoming second studio album
+Music Speaks

 Immediately following the finale broadcast on May 16, 2013, Glover's debut album, Music Speaks, along with her debut single "I Am Beautiful" was available for pre-order; this was a first for the Idol series.
 On May 17, 2013, Glover performed the single on The Tonight Show with Jay Leno.
 On May 20, 2013, Glover performed on Live! with Kelly and Michael.

 Glover confirmed on May 21, to be working on a more R&B influenced second single to be released.

 In its first week "I Am Beautiful" reached number 33 on Hot R&B/Hip-Hop Songs and number 93 on the Billboard Hot 100.

 Glover took part in the American Idols LIVE!
 Tour 2013, beginning on July 19 and ending on August 31, 2013.
 Her debut album Music Speaks was released on February 18, 2014, after being pushed back from the original July 16 and October 8, 2013, dates.

 Glover's second single from her debut album is called "Cried," and was released on November 25, 2013.
 "Cried" debuted at number 28 on the Billboard Adult R&B chart in January 2014, and has peaked at number 18.

-Glover has begun work on her second studio album, due out in 2016.
+Glover had begun work on her second studio album, due out in 2016, but it was never released.
 She is writing all of the material on the album herself.
 She announced on her Facebook page that the album will be more "her" and that there will be a duet with fellow Idol contestant Amber Holcomb.